-This factor addresses the extent to which there is a need for funding the proposed activities, including addressing the needs of rural and underserved areas/populations.
-The need(s) described must be relevant to the activities for which funds are being requested under factor (3).
+This factor addresses the extent to which there is a need for funding the proposed activities, including addressing the needs of highly segregated, rural and/or underserved populations.
+The need(s) described must be relevant to the activities for which funds are being requested under factor (3); and must describe how you will meet the needs of highly segregated, rural and/or underserved populations.